Kwaku Bediako: Career

-Kwaku after graduating from the University of Ghana set up an idea company called Checkmates, which provided marketing and business ideas services.
+Kwaku after graduating from the University of Ghana set up an idea company called Checkmates, which provided marketing and business idea services.
 He evolved from writing movie scripts into designing clothes after encountering Mr. Philip Ayesu of GM Multiproconcepts and the CEO of XMEN Grooming through Checkmates.

 He founded the fashion company, Chocolate Clothes now Chocolate Clothes Global which started operating as a clothing line for women in March 2013 but grew into a men's wear and accessories brand and later got incorporated in 2018.
 Although starting the clothing brand as a single-handedly operated business, Kwaku in recent times has unveiled that the growing fashion house is now capable of handling 1000 orders a month.
 Chocolate.

 The decision to name his brand Chocolate Clothes Global was intended to illuminate the positive aspects of products originating from Ghana and Africa at large to reshape the perception of items made in Ghana, a revelation he made in an interview with CNN on African Start-up.